Artificial sweeteners and other sugar substitutes

-Today, artificial sweeteners and other sugar substitutes are found in a variety of food and beverages marketed as "sugar-free" or "diet," including soft drinks, chewing gum, jellies, baked goods, candy, fruit juice and ice cream.
-In addition, other sugar substitutes are being touted as healthier sweeteners than regular sugar, even if they don't have fewer calories, such as honey and agave nectar.
+Today artificial sweeteners and other sugar substitutes are found in a variety of food and beverages marketed as "sugar-free" or "diet," including soft drinks, chewing gum, jellies, baked goods, candy, fruit juice, and ice cream and yogurt.

-Just what are all these artificial sweeteners and sugar substitutes?
+Just what are all these sweeteners?
 And what's their role in your diet?

 Understanding artificial sweeteners and other sugar substitutes

 Sugar substitutes are loosely considered any sweetener that you use instead of regular table sugar (sucrose).
 Artificial sweeteners are just one type of sugar substitute.
-Some sugar substitutes, such as aspartame, are promoted because they add virtually no calories to your diet.
-Newer sugar substitutes, including stevia and agave nectar, claim to be lower calorie, tastier and healthier options.
+The chart lists some popular sugar substitutes and how they're commonly categorized.

-The topic of sugar substitutes can be complex and confusing.
-One problem is that the terminology regarding sugar substitutes is often open to interpretation.
+The topic of sugar substitutes can be confusing.
+One problem is that the terminology is often open to interpretation.
 For instance, some manufacturers call their sweeteners "natural" even though they're processed or refined, as is the case with stevia preparations.
 And some artificial sweeteners are derived from naturally occurring substances — sucralose comes from sugar, for example.
-Sometimes sugar substitutes are categorized by whether or not they contain calories.

-Regardless of what they're called or how they're classified, sugar substitutes aren't magic bullets for weight loss.
+Regardless of how they're classified, sugar substitutes aren't magic bullets for weight loss.
 Take a closer look.

 Artificial sweeteners are synthetic sugar substitutes but may be derived from naturally occurring substances, including herbs or sugar itself.
 Artificial sweeteners are also known as intense sweeteners because they are many times sweeter than regular sugar.